XuefenPlayGround/AVP-SLAM-PLUS-/README.md

 Once the rosbag is recording move the robot using a method from Robot Control and when that is done use Ctr+C on the rosbag recording

 #### 3.3.2 **Loop Closure Detection and Graph Optimization**
-The following script requires a rosbag name located in **AVP-SLAM-PLUS/parse_rosbag/data/rosbag/**.
-This is the default when recording rosbags so all you need to change is the "fileName" in **AVP-SLAM-PLUS/parse_rosbag/config/configFile.yaml**.
+The following script requires a rosbag name located in AVP-SLAM-PLUS/parse_rosbag/data/rosbag/.
+This is the default when recording rosbags so all you need to change is the "fileName" in AVP-SLAM-PLUS/parse_rosbag/config/configFile.yaml.
 Leave out the .bag in your file name.
 ```
     rosrun parse_rosbag parse_plot.sh
 ```
 In the output of this script you will see a print statement indicating how many loop closures were detected.
 It will also print the total number of vertexes and edges in your pose graph.
 A graph will show the following trajectories: AVP-SLAM-PLUS, optimized pose graph, ground truth, and odometry.
+Finally it will print the root mean squared error for each trajectory.

 ### 3.4 **Robot Control**
 Choose one of the following options to move the robot in the simulation once you have launched AVP-SLAM-PLUS.